-Twitter is not only a popular social media website, it's also the hot new way for companies to offer sweepstakes.
+Twitter is a social media site that has also grown to become a popular way for companies to offer sweepstakes.

-The interesting thing about Twitter is that each post needs to be 140 characters or less, including links.
-So all of the conversation takes place in bite-sized posts.
+The interesting thing about Twitter is that each post needs to be 280 characters or less, including links.
+So conversations take place in bite-sized posts.

-Who's on Twitter?
-Everyone, from your family and friends to celebrities and world leaders.
-Oh, and also the brands and companies that are giving away prizes today.
+Who can you talk to on Twitter?
+Just about everyone, from your family and friends to celebrities and world leaders.
+If you have an interest, you can most likely find interesting discussions about it.
+And you can also follow brands and companies that are giving away prizes.

 02What Is a Tweet on Twitter?

 Tweeting is the basic method of communication on Twitter.
-Every post of 140 characters or less is called a Tweet.
+Every post you make there is called a tweet.

-When you enter sweepstakes, you'll often see sponsors offering additional entries for Tweeting about the giveaway.
+When you read sweepstakes' rules, you'll often see sponsors offering additional entries for Tweeting about the giveaway.
 This simply means making a post about the giveaway, often including a specific hashtag.

 Other sweepstakes require you to post a Tweet to enter in the first place.